How to Panel a Wall: DIY Wall Panelling in 7 Steps

 - Filler/caulk

-Ideally, this is a two-person job, as you’ll need some help positioning the panels and ensuring they’re straight.
+Ideally, this is a two-person job, as you’ll need help positioning the panels and ensuring they’re straight.

 SPEEDY TOP TIP: Use a 2nd Fix Nailer for panelling a wall, as it will leave less of an impression on the wood, and is for more delicate jobs.